Insider Scoop; Cork, Ireland

 Oliver Plunket Street, Cork

-Cork is a city that offers the best of both worlds—the buzz of urban life and the calm of nature—making my study abroad experience truly unforgettable.
+Cork offers the best of both worlds: the buzz of a city combined with the calm of nature.
+That balance has made my study abroad experience unforgettable.

 A Quick Trip to Dublin

-One of the key requirements for studying outside the United States is obtaining a study visa, which involves submitting many documents.
-Most countries require you to complete the visa process before arrival; but in Ireland, I had to travel to Dublin for an in-person meeting.
+One of the key requirements for studying outside the United States is obtaining a study visa.
+Most countries require you to complete the visa process before arrival, but in Ireland, I had to travel to Dublin for an in-person meeting.
 This meant taking a three-hour train ride into the city.
 Initially, the thought of navigating another new city was daunting, but my growing familiarity with Cork’s bus system helped build my confidence.

 The River Liffey, Dublin